openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

     standard Kubernetes terms used to associate volumes to a given workload.
 A PVC will be watched by a dynamic provisioner, and helps with provisioning a new PV and binding to PVC.
-In case of OpenEBS, provisoining a PV involves launching OpenEBS Volume Containers (aka iSCSI Target Service) and creating a in-tree iSCSI PV.
+In case of OpenEBS, provisioning a PV involves launching OpenEBS Volume Containers (aka iSCSI Target Service) and creating a in-tree iSCSI PV.
   * BlockDevices(BDs) and BlockDeviceClaims(BDCs) are Kubernetes
     custom resources, used to represent and identify the storage (a disk) attached to a Kubernetes Node.
-BlockDiskClaims are used by the cStor Pool Operator to claim a BlockDevice before using it to create a Pool.
+BlockDeviceClaims are used by the cStor Pool Operator to claim a BlockDevice before using it to create a Pool.
 Each BlockDevice will be represented by a cluster wide unique identifier.
 BlockDevice and